tahti-studio/solid-knobs/README.md

 ### Ranges

 A `Range` specifies the range and scale of a value, and how a value should be formatted for the user.
-Currently there are two classes that implement the `Range` interface:
+Currently there are two types of `Range`:

 - `ContinuousRange`: the most common type of range used for numerical values that are continous (e.g. frequency, volume etc)
 - `ChoiceRange`: a range that represents a finite number of choices with textual labels (e.g. type of filter)